graeme-a-stewart/cpp-concurrency/doc/06-TBBPipelinesGraphs.md

 and other
 [more sophisticated patterns](https://software.intel.com/en-us/node/506140).

-However, TBB also allows for parallelisation based on *graphs* of tasks, where tasks are nodes and data flows along edges between them.
+However, TBB also allows for parallelisation based on task workflows, which we will look at now.

-This is a very flexible way to execute in parallel...

 Pipelines
 -

-*Pipelines* are a simpler execution concept.
-Here the tasks to be executed come in a linear sequence, much like an assembly line.
+*Pipelines* are a simple execution concept.
+Tasks to be executed come in a linear sequence, much like an assembly line.
 Each incoming piece of data is processed by the first element of the pipeline, then the second and so on.
 Obviously this is a serial